Ghulam Haider (composer): Career

-Haider broke into films with the father-son duo Roshan Lal Shorey and Roop Kumar Shorey, and then A.R.
-Kardar gave him the opportunity to compose music for the 1935 film, Swarg Ki Seerhi.
-But he got his first big breakthrough with D.M.
+Haider broke into films with the father-son duo Roshan Lal Shorey and Roop Kumar Shorey who were based in Lahore, and then A.R.
+Kardar gave him the opportunity to compose music for the 1935 film, Swarg Ki Seerhi and Ghulam Haider ended up moving to Bombay.
+He got his first big breakthrough with D.M.
 Pancholi's Punjabi film, Gul-E-Bakavali (1939) starring Noor Jehan.
 This was followed by film Yamla Jat (1940).
 His first big hit song came with Khazanchi in 1941, which helped cause a revolution in the music industry.
 The music of the film Khazanchi (1941), in particular, the song Sawan Ke Nazare Hain sung by Shamshad Begum and Ghulam Haider himself caused a revolution in music composing.
 By then Music Directors of the 1930s, who had composed film songs set in classical ragas, were beginning to sound commonplace.
 Khazanchi's refreshingly 'free wheeling music' not only took the audiences by storm but also made other film music directors sit up and take notice.
 With this film, Ghulam Haider ensured that the Indian film song would never be the same again.
 Khandan (1942), the first film of Noor Jehan as lead actress, was also a big hit and established him as a top film composer.
 Film Poonji (1943) was also successful.
 Then Haider moved to Bombay and composed music for many films including Humayun (1945) and Majboor (1948 film), the first major breakthrough film for Lata Mangeshkar in Hindi films.
 Films Shaheed (1948) and Kaneez are his other big hits.

 Pioneering work

 He introduced Lata Mangeshkar, Shamshad Begum, Sudha Malhotra and Surinder Kaur to the Indian Film Industry.

 Besides them, as a film song composer, he played a key role in giving first breakthrough popularity to Noor Jehan in film Khandan.
 Master Ghulam Haider also gets major credit for introducing the Punjabi folk music and instruments like dholak in the film music.
 His pioneering work in music later inspired many Punjabi film music directors like Hansraj Behl, Shyam Sunder, Husnlal Bhagatram and Feroz Nizami.
-His assistants in Mumbai were film music composers Madan Mohan and Nashad, not to be confused here with Naushad.
+His assistants in Mumbai were film music composers Madan Mohan, Datta Naik and Nashad, not to be confused here with Naushad.
 Later in Pakistan, film music director A. Hameed worked as his assistant.

 Death

-After independence in 1947, he returned to Lahore and his first Pakistani film was Shahida (1949).
+After independence in 1947, he returned to Lahore in 1949 and his first Pakistani film was Shahida (1949).
 He composed music for many other Pakistani films like Beqarar (1950), Akeli (1951) and Bheegi Palken (1952) but the films flopped.
-He died just a few days after the release of Pakistani film Gulnar (1953) due to throat cancer at age 45.
+He died just a few days after the release of Pakistani film Gulnar (1953) due to throat cancer at age 45 at Lahore.
+Pakistan.